OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 5.
 Update Configuration Files
 --------------------------------------------------------------------------------
-If you haven't modified any configuration files, you can skip this step and procceed to the next one.
+If you haven't modified any configuration files, you can skip this step and proceed to the next one.

 In order to update the configuration files with your existing customizations you'll need to: